 Javascript Menu by Deluxe-Menu.com

-Saint Nicholas' is an Orthodox Christian parish of Russian tradition serving Newcastle and the Hunter Valley.
-Our parish includes Belarussians, Ukrainians, Russians, Finns, Macedonians, and Orthodox Christians of other backgrounds.
-We are a parish of the Australian and New Zealand Diocese of the Russian Orthodox Church Outside Russia, a self-governing part of the Russian Orthodox Church.
-We use Church Slavonic, the liturgical language of the Slavic peoples, and English, the language of this country, in our services.
-Established in 1952, our parish is the oldest continuously-functioning Orthodox parish in the Hunter Valley.
+Saint Nicholas' is an Orthodox Christian parish of East Slavic tradition serving Newcastle and the Hunter Valley.
+It includes Orthodox Christians of Belarussian, Ukrainian, Russian, Macedonian, and other backgrounds.
+We are a parish of the Australian and New Zealand Diocese of the Russian Orthodox Church Outside Russia.
+The Russian Orthodox Church Outside Russia, a self-governing part of the Russian Orthodox Church, is completely independent in pastoral, educational, administrative, management, property, and civil matters.
+Our parish is doctrinally Orthodox, liturgically traditional, and welcoming to all.
+In our services we use English, the language of this country, together with Church Slavonic, the liturgical language of the Slavic peoples.
+Established in 1952, our parish is the oldest continuously functioning Orthodox parish in the Hunter Valley and one of the oldest in our Diocese.

 Saint Nicholas Russian Orthodox Church